 I was horrified as my dog was still quite small and the sock was relatively big compared to his size.
 I knew the sock wouldn’t be able to pass through his gastrointestinal track so my husband and I had to induce vomiting using table salt and we managed to get our dog to throw up the sock.
 Thankfully everyone in the family remained unharmed.

-After this incident, we established a strict rule in our house to never leave any socks lying around.
+After this incident, we established a strict rule to never leave any socks lying around.

 We’ve managed quite well to keep our dog away from socks, but he still steals other things.
 His favorite things are pieces of clothing or fabric items such as scarves and baby muslin wraps.
-If the item that our dog has stolen has human scent on it, our dog will value the item even more and it’ll be harder for us to get the item off him.
+If the item has human scent on it, our dog will value it even more and it’ll be harder for us to get the item off him.
 I would say our dog steals things on a daily basis.

 The reasons behind possessive behavior